-Further impairment provisions have been posted during 2014.
-OPL 321 has been assigned an impairment provision of US\$934,881 and OPL 323 an impairment provision of US\$1,012,072, representing amounts invested by the Company on its own behalf.
-The resulting carrying values, at the 31st of December 2014, are both zero.
+Further impairment provisions were posted during 2014.
+OPL 321 was assigned an impairment provision of US\$934,881 and OPL 323 an impairment provision of US\$1,012,072, representing amounts invested by the Company on its own behalf.
+The resulting carrying values, as at 31 December 2014 and 31 December 2015 respectively are both zero.
 The impairments may be reversed when Equator can exercise its PSC rights and the determination of commercial quantities.